Fold

 The first parameter to the block is the accumulator, and the second is the current item.
 The block mixes in the current item and returns the new accumulator, which will be sent along to the next iteration.

 The fold operation is far more abstract than map and filter.
-If you are iterating through an array and producing some new value, you can almost certainly express it as a fold.
+If we have an algorithm that iterates through an array and produces some new value, we can almost certainly express it as a fold.
 In fact, even map and filter are special cases of fold.
-A map operation may be implemented with this inject
+A map operation may be implemented with this inject call:

 new_items = items.inject([]) do |new_items, item|